joebentaylor1995/joebentaylor-2026/README.md

 7.  **`.gitignore`**: Version control configuration file that specifies which files and directories Git should ignore, such as node_modules, build outputs, and environment files.

-8.  **`.npmrc`**: NPM configuration file that customizes package manager behavior for this project.
+8.  **`.npmrc`**: Package manager configuration file that customizes pnpm behavior for this project.
 In Tackl, it's primarily used for configuring GSAP Club access and other package-specific settings.

 9.  **`deployment_guide`**: Comprehensive AWS deployment documentation providing step-by-step instructions for setting up and deploying your Tackl project to production.